xinntao/HandyView/README_CN.md

 1. > pyinstaller -D handyview/handyview.py -i icon.ico --windowed
 1. You will see a `dist` folder containing the outputs (dll, exe, etc)
 1. Copy the `handyview/icons` folder and the `handyview/icon.png` image to the `dist` folder
-1. Choose the `handyview.exe` as the default image viewer.
+1. Choose the `dist/handyview/handyview.exe` as the default image viewer.

 ### Ubuntu